daveads/daveads.github.io.old/about.md

 <br>

 <div style="background-color:black; color:white; padding:20px;">
-  <b>I Love the Open Source Software (OSS) community, and think everyone should also contribute to their favorite tools and also create some if   interested</b>
+  <b>I Love the Open Source Software (OSS) community, and think everyone should also contribute to their favorite tools and also create some IF*</b>
 </div><br>

 [My_Todo List](/todo.html)